 cast our cares (1 Peter 5:1-14, Psalm 55:22, Philippians 4:6)

 submit/obey God (John 14:15, 2 Timothy 2:15, James 1:22, Matthew 6:33)

 We need to be alert and on guard, my friends.
 We must not deceive ourselves.
 We do not have an incompetent adversary.
 He is vicious and on the prowl–constantly, ever ready to pounce at the slightest show of weakness.
 Let’s repent of our sin, fill our minds with the Word, and walk the road less traveled.

 Be sober-minded; be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour. – 1 Peter 5:8 (amp)

-Daddy God, thank You for Your life-giving Word.
+Daddy God, thank You for Your life-giving Word and this important lesson about my thought life.
 Thank You that You never let me stray too far.
 Forgive me, Lord, for allowing sin to penetrate my life through my mind.
 Help me to guard my mind and renew it daily with Your Truth.
 Help me to let go of the things, ideals, and ways of this world, and cling tightly to Your Word.
 It is water for my weary soul, and strength for my weak mind.
 I love You, Lord.
 I want to walk in Your perfect will for my life.
 I want to be a light in this world–not an empty carcass that is consumed with the lusts and passions of a sinful world.
 Guide me, Lord.
 Thank You for Your forgiveness, mercy, love, and strength on this life journey!
 I love You, Daddy!
 In Jesus Mighty Name, Amen!